1968 Canadian federal election: New Democratic Party

+Leaders' debate

 This was the first Canadian federal election to hold a leaders debate, on June 9, 1968.
 The debate included Trudeau, Stanfield, Douglas, and in the latter part Réal Caouette, with Caouette speaking French and Trudeau alternating between the languages.
+A.B.
+Patterson, leader of the Social Credit Party was not invited to this debate.
 The assassination of Robert F. Kennedy three days before cast a pall over the proceedings, and the stilted format was generally seen as boring and inconclusive.

 Electoral system

 In this election, for the first time since Confederation, all the MPs were elected as the single member for their district, through First past the post.
-Previously some had always been elected in multi-member ridings through Block Voting.
+Previously some had always been elected in multi-member ridings, such as in Halifax and the riding of Queen's (PEI), through plurality block voting.
 From here on, single-winner First past the post would be the only electoral system used to elect MPs.

+Contests

+No party fielded a full slate of candidates, and several anomalies arose: